Left Arrow Overview

 HIPAA compliance

-HIPAA compliance refers to how healthcare organizations meet the Health Insurance Portability and Accountability requirements.
+HIPAA compliance refers to how healthcare organizations in the US meet the Health Insurance Portability and Accountability requirements.

-It ensures that private health information (PHI), including medical records and other sensitive patient health data is handled securely and kept confidential.
+It ensures that protected health information (PHI), including medical records and other sensitive patient health data is handled securely and kept confidential.

-Non-compliance with HIPAA rules can lead to penalties ranging from $100 up $1,5 million, or imprisonment.
+Non-compliance with HIPAA rules can lead to penalties ranging from $100 up $1.5 million, or even imprisonment.

 Informed consent